 The financial report has been prepared on the basis of fair value measurement of assets and liabilities except where otherwise stated.
-The financial report is presented in Australian Dollars.
+The financial report is presented in Australian Dollars and all amounts are rounded to the nearest thousand dollars except where otherwise stated.